 Pumpkin Science Investigation Worksheet

 Headed to the pumpkin patch this fall?
 Once your early elementary students pick their favorite pumpkin you can use our free printable Pumpkin Investigation printable to explore various attributes and measurements.
-This is a highly engaging hand-on science activity that is sure to be a hit in your classroom!
+This is a highly engaging hands-on Pumpkin STEM science activity that is sure to be a hit in your classroom!
 These can be paired with this Free Pumpkin unit study for more hands-on learning.

 Students learn about decomposition and environmental effects with this simple printable Pumpkin Science Lab Experiment.
 Includes question, hypothesis, materials list, procedure, observation, and conclusion.
 Download the additional Science Lab Journal included to draw and observe changes over the weeks.
 Tip: Read Pumpkin Jack and teach students How to Draw a Pumpkin alongside this science lab.